 You’ll find that contemporary decor ideas work perfectly in an apartment space.
-They embrace a black and white or neutral color scheme.
+They embrace a black-and-white or neutral color scheme.
 This palette keeps the living room feeling light and bright, which also helps it feel bigger.
-Try to use the black or your chosen dark color as the grounding color in the room.
+Try to use black or your chosen dark color as the grounding color in the room.

 Once you have the living room furniture and basic pieces in your living room, you can add punches of brighter accent colors.
 Place some royal blue, magenta, or canary yellow throw pillows on the couch.
 You might also consider using a bold color for the window treatment.

 Skip the vintage pieces and stick with modern furniture that has a simple design and clean lines.
 Your furniture shouldn’t have a ton of detail.
 Look for furniture with a Scandinavian feel to put yourself on the right track.